Steeles Avenue: Brampton

+Milton

 Milton Transit operates 2 routes that run along part of Steeles Avenue in Milton: 1 Industrial and 2 Main.
 Route 2 runs between Lawson Road and Thompson Road before going south.
 Route 1 is split into 3 branches, 1A, 1B and 1C.
 Routes 1A and 1B are separate directions in a loop, running on Steeles between Industrial Drive and Ontario Street and Thompson Road and Esquesing Line while route 1C operates on the section of Steeles between Martin Street and Ontario Street.

 Canadian Automobile Association rating

 Steeles Avenue was listed by the CAA as the "worst road in Ontario" for 2006, and as the fifth-worst road in October 2007.
 In October 2008, it was again crowned the worst road in Ontario.
 Reasons include potholes and general quality of surface.
 Soon after the results of CAA's survey were made public, some parts of the road between Dufferin Street and Bayview Avenue were resurfaced.
 The results of the 2009 survey listed Steeles as Ontario's worst road, for the second year in a row.

 However, in 2010, Steeles Avenue was resurfaced from Yonge Street to Markham Road, with the funds coming from the federal infrastructure stimulus program, and the CAA named it the "Best Road in Ontario".